jec/spelt-scala/README.md

 [Scalatra](https://www.scalatra.org/) as the web app framework and [Neo4j](https://neo4j.com/) as the database.

+## Setup

+In each of `src/main/resources/` and `src/test/resources/`:

+- Generate a keystore with an RSA private key.

+        openssl genpkey -outform der -algorithm rsa -out pkey.der openssl pkcs8 -topk8 -inform der -outform der -in pkey.der -out pkey.pk8 -nocrypt

+- Copy `application.example.conf` to `application.conf` and update as needed.

 ## License

 Spelt is licensed under the three-clause BSD license.
 See LICENSE.txt.